ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: Summary and conclusions

+In the near future, we plan to make the products (e.g., cubes, moments maps, PVDs) from our ACA CO observations of group galaxies accessible online.

+\acknowledgments We thank the anonymous referee for helpful suggestions and comments.
 BL acknowledges support from the National Science Foundation of China (12073002, 11721303, 11991052) and the National Key R\&D Program of China (2016YFA0400702).
 BL is supported by the Boya Fellowship at Peking University.
 BL gratefully thanks Hyein Yoon for useful discussions.
+This work was partly supported by the Korea Astronomy and Space Science Institute grant funded by the Korea government(MSIT) (Project No. 2022-1-840-05).
 Support for this work was also provided by the National Research Foundation of Korea to the grant No. 2018R1D1A1B07048314.

 Y.K. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2021R1C1C2091550), and acknowledges the support from China Postdoc Science General (2020M670022) and Special (2020T130018) Grants funded by the China Postdoctoral Science Foundation.